The Rewards of Being Dedicated to Your Brand

 Increased recognizability isn’t simply about visual recognition.
 It’s about building a relationship between your brand and your audience.
 The more authority you build and the more time you spend consistently delivering the same characteristics (friendly tone, attention to certain issues, etc.), the stronger your brand will be.
 There is value in this strength.
 Perhaps you want to launch a product or service that you know will be risky to introduce.
 A brand loyal audience is more likely to try that product out knowing that your brand is behind it.
 They’ll have a sense of the quality it will possess and the experience they’re about to have.
 In other words, a strong brand following allows you to experiment outside of the box a little.

 Brand prominence builds trust.

 A dedicated brand strategy can accelerate growth for your business.
-As brand strategist we will tell you that a brand strategy starts with identity and then communication.
+As brand strategists, we will tell you that a brand strategy starts with identity and then communication.
 At Markon we often say that half of the battle is just showing up.
 In this case, that means just being mindful of your brand in all that you do.
-Trust us, being intentional in your actions is valuable.
-If you need help developing a strategy, or shoring up your brand identity, let us know.
-We can help.